schloerke/yalog/README.md

 Usage
 -----
-Use npm or download.
-Then add to your code:
+Add to your code:

 ```javascript
 var log = require('yalog').with(module);
 ```

 *module* is object defined automatically by Node.js.
+This allows you to copy and paste the line into each file and leverage your filename.
+The file name matching is done with ```module.id``` or the filename with the working directory and trailing '.js' removed.
 If you don't want automatic module names, replace it with your desired string name.

 ```javascript
 var log = require('yalog').with("myAwesomeName");
 ```

 Arguments are not inspected unless the log level allows for printing of the statement.
-This avoids unnecessary object parsing calls.
+This avoids unnecessary object serialization calls before submitting your log statements.

 ```javascript
 log.info(arg1, arg2, arg3);